blessedrt/go-mbali/cmd/clef/README.md

 ### OnSignerStartup / `ui_onSignerStartup`

-This method provides the UI with information about what API version the signer uses (both internal and external) as well as build-info and external API, in k/v-form.
+This mmblod provides the UI with information about what API version the signer uses (both internal and external) as well as build-info and external API, in k/v-form.

 Example call: